ukraine@war

 Oh, puhleaze.

-I’m a big fan of Tim, but a critic, as well, especially when he exagerates the influence of Polish intellectuals and civil society movements on what happened in Ukraine and Belarus during the late 80s and 90s
+I’m a big fan of Tim, but a critic, as well, especially when he exagerates the influence of Polish intellectuals and civil society movements on what happened in Ukraine and Belarus during the late 80s and 90s2.

-During the months leading up to the invasion, subjectiveness or subjectivity (субъектность) [of Ukraine] was used repeatedly as an artificial discursive term by Z to describe power-relations and social actions required for conducting foreign policy
+During the months leading up to the invasion, subjectiveness or subjectivity (субъектность) [of Ukraine] was used repeatedly as an artificial discursive term by Z to describe power-relations and social actions required for conducting foreign policy3.
+Unfortunately for Ukrainians, the president confused subjectiveness with sovereignty and no one bothered to explain to him the difference.

 Z’s decision to remain in Kyiv after Putin’s not-so-secret sneak attack on February 24, 2022 can be explained easily this way: If Z had decided to leave the capital (after assuring us for months that Russia’s invasion was neither imminent or inevitable), his political career would have de facto ended.